 So PLG is definitely worth a try if you are looking for a proven business model for your endeavors.
 Talking about proven business models.
 I have got something for you:

-The SaaS bundle is a collection of proven frameworks and worksheets that help you build a successful SaaS business.
+The Startup Success Bundle is a collection of proven frameworks and worksheets that help you build a successful business.
 A perfect fit for first time founders as well as SaaS pros who want to deepen their knowledge and get pro tips.

 Check it out!